uriel-reyes/sellertools/README.md

 ## Purpose

-This application addresses the need for store-specific management tools in a multi-vendor commercetools environment.
-It allows sellers to:
+sellertools addresses the needs of businesses operating multi-seller models by providing a unified management interface built on commercetools.
+The application enables:

+- Streamlined management across multiple business models (B2B2C, marketplaces, franchises, field sales)
-- Authenticate with their store credentials
+- Empowerment of individual sellers with their own dedicated management tools
+- Scalable architecture that adapts to different business requirements
+- Simplified integration with the commercetools ecosystem

+Third-party sellers can use the platform to:
 - View and manage orders specific to their store
 - Track order statuses and update them as needed
 - Access customer information associated with their orders
-- Manage product selections for their store, adding or removing products from a master catalog
+- Manage product selections and pricing for their store
+- Create and manage store-specific promotions
+- View sales reporting
+- View, manage and edit store content such as banners, logos, images and more

 ## Features

-### Store-Based Authentication
-- Secure login system for sellers and store managers
-- Authentication through standard customerSignIn implementation
-- Store association verification after login
-- Support for detecting store references through customer's custom fields
-- Automatic redirect to dashboard after successful authentication

 ### Store Configuration
 - Complete store configuration management interface